-If you opt for a college-run course, you will be required to attend set classes throughout the week, at certain times of the year.
-You will be taught and given support in-line with term times, with little contact outside of these hours.
+If you opt for a college-run A Level course, you will be required to attend set classes throughout the week, at certain times of the year.
+You will be taught and given support in line with term times, with little contact outside of these hours.

 This is perfect for you if you like your time to be structured or you study best with a fixed timetable.
 It’s also ideal if you have the time to travel to your place of education and prefer to separate your home life from your studies.

-However, if you have work commitments or a family to look after, studying at a physical college isn’t necessarily a viable option.
+However, if you have work commitments or a family to look after, studying A Level courses at a physical college isn’t necessarily a viable option.
 This can also be the case if you have a disability that prevents you from easily accessing traditional education.

-Online education, on the other hand, allows you to study from the comfort of your own home, whenever suits you best.
+Online education, on the other hand, allows you to study distant learning courses from the comfort of your own home, whenever suits you best.

 This means that you can learn around your commitments and simply ‘pause’ your studies if you’re busy at work or have had a particularly hectic week.

-College A Level courses are teacher-led.
-This means that your tutor will decide the pace of your studies and determine how the syllabus is taught.
+College A Level courses are Teacher-led.
+This means that your tutor will decide the pace of your studies and determine how the A Level course syllabus is taught.

 Although this allows you to study with the support of your fellow students and tutor, it’s not necessarily the best way of learning for everyone.

 If you’ve been out of education for a while you may worry that you’ll hold up the rest of the class.
-Or conversely you might find the material straight forward and get frustrated if the class isn’t progressing quickly enough.
+Or conversely, you might find the A Level course material straightforward and get frustrated if the class isn’t progressing quickly enough.
 Both these feelings can negatively impact your studies.

-Distance learning eliminates such issues.
-When you take your A Levels online, you will have constant access to your course.
-And there will be no deadlines.
+Distance learning courses, UK learners, eliminate such issues.
+When you take your A Level courses online, you will have constant access to your course, and there will be no deadlines.

 This means that you can spend as little or as much time on each module as you need.
 You can return to certain subjects with the click of a button and speed through the ones that you find easier.

-Therefore, if you’re looking to gain your qualification as quickly as possible, online education could be the right route for you.
+Therefore, if you’re looking to gain your A Level qualification as quickly as possible, distance education, UK learners, could be the right route for you.

-Plus, with distance learning, there are no term or enrolment dates to restrict your learning.
+Plus, with a distance learning course, there are no term or enrolment dates to restrict your learning.
 You can enrol whenever you’re ready to and commence your studies right away.